scmgustafson/scmgustafson/README.md

 ### Hello World, I'm Seth 👋

-## I'm a:
+## I am :
-- recent Software Development graduate from WGU
+- a recent Software Development graduate from WGU
-- former IT Technician
+- a former IT Technician
 - **your next Software Engineer**

-## I'm currently:
+## I'm currently :
 - 👯 searching for an entry Software Engineer position
 - 🔭 working on the AWS CSAA certification and am brushing up on my DS & Algorithm knowledge